hai-vr/documentation/docs/products/constraint-tools/skinned-mesh-constraint.md

 This component generates a parent constraint on the same object as you put the *Skinned Mesh Constraint Builder* component on.

-The parent constraint will be configured to be weight painted in the same way as the mesh itself.
+The parent constraint will be configured to be weight painted in a similar way to the mesh itself, by reusing the bone weights of the closest polygon.

 Use this component when you notice that attaching an object to your body is not as straightforward as parenting to a bone.